-ABP has been undergoing a strategic review of its procurement processes and is in the process of making some significant changes in the way in which it carries out its procurement.
-Over the past year, ABP established a new Procurement Centre of Excellence.
-ABP currently has just under 4,000 suppliers (most of which are based in the UK) and it is expected that ABP's supply chain will be simplified and that the number of suppliers will be substantially reduced over the next few years.
+ABP undertook a strategic review of its procurement processes in 2018 and is in the process of making some significant changes in the way in which it carries out its procurement.
+ABP currently has just under 4,000 suppliers (most of which are based in the UK) and has started and will continue to simplify its supply chain.
+The number of suppliers will continue to be substantially reduced over the next few years.
 This will enable ABP to have more focus and control over its supply chain.
-The following actions have also been undertaken since the publication of ABP's 2017 Statement:
+The following actions have also been undertaken since the publication of ABP's 2018 Statement:

-- the development of an updated Group Procurement Policy and published procurement process (the latter has been partially rolled out and will continue to be rolled out across the ABP group in 2018); - the introduction of more stringent due diligence checks as part of the supplier selection process.
-The process includes specific questions dealing with modern slavery issues and focuses on the higher risk areas identified in Section 3 above; and - the commencement of centralising and controlling the majority of the procurement function for the ABP group to deliver high standards of procurement compliance;
+- implementation of an updated Group Procurement Policy and standard procurement process; - transition of all supplier due diligence checks as part of the supplier selection process into a centralised team.
+The centralised process includes specific questions dealing with modern slavery issues and focuses on the higher risk areas identified in Section 3 above; and - creation of dedicated functional procurement roles in regional teams and centrally to support the delivery of high standards of procurement compliance.

-In 2018, ABP expects the following actions to be completed:
+In 2019, ABP expects the following actions to be completed:

-- the introduction of an ABP Supplier Code of Conduct which sets out a clear set of ethical principals which ABP will require its suppliers to adhere to; and - measuring and monitoring the percentage of ABP's key suppliers identified as high risk suppliers, as well as the percentage of high risk suppliers that have Modern Slavery and/or Responsible Procurement policies in place and reporting internally on those statistics periodically.
+- implementing an online Supplier Portal to manage the registration, sourcing and selection of suppliers which will include classification and qualification questions to support the measuring and monitoring of the percentage of ABP's key suppliers identified as high risk suppliers, as well as the percentage of high risk suppliers that have modern slavery and/or responsible procurement policies in place and reporting internally on those statistics periodically; and - implementation of the ABP Supplier Code of Conduct which sets out a clear set of ethical principles which ABP will require its suppliers to adhere to.

-ABP's new approach to procurement will enable it to have greater control and oversight over its suppliers and greater transparency of the overall supply chain.
-As part of its new processes, ABP will also be seeking confirmation from its suppliers that they employ robust procedures for ensuring that slavery, forced labour and human trafficking are eliminated from their supply chain, with particular attention given to the key risk areas highlighted above.
+Through the new supplier selection and onboarding process ABP asks for confirmation from its suppliers that they employ robust procedures for ensuring that slavery, forced labour and human trafficking are eliminated from their supply chain, with particular attention given to the key risk areas highlighted above.